The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Definitions and Preliminary Results

 \item A power series in $\K[[x_1,\ldots,x_n]]$ has {\bf filtration} $d \in \N$ if all its monomials are of weighted degree $d$ or higher.
 The power series of filtration $d$ form a vector space

-\item A power series $f$ in $\K[[x_1,\ldots,x_n]]$ is called (piecewise) {\bf semi-quasihomogeneous} if $f$ has filtration $d\in\N$ with respect to $w$ and if the (piecewise) quasihomogeneous function $w\dash\jet(f,d)$ is non-degenerate, that is, if its Milnor number is finite.
-We call $w\dash\jet(f,d)$ the (piecewise) {\bf quasihomogeneous part} of $f$. \item A power series $f\in\K[[x_1,\ldots,x_n]]$ is weighted $k$-determined with respect to the weight $w$ if
+\item A power series $f\in\K[[x_1,\ldots,x_n]]$ is a {\bf germ with non-degenerate Newton principal part} if $f$ has filtration $d\in\N$ with respect to $w$ and if the principal part $w\dash\jet(f,d)$ is non-degenerate, that is, if its Milnor number is finite.
+If $w$ consists out of a single weight, we call $f$ {\bf semi-quasihomogeneous} and $w\dash\jet(f,d)$ the {\bf quasihomogeneous part} of $f$. \item A power series $f\in\K[[x_1,\ldots,x_n]]$ is {\bf weighted $k$-determined} with respect to the weight $w$ if